andywhale/andywhale.github.io/_posts/2014-08-07-php-7-whats-in-a-name.markdown

 This push for performance has been lead by a performance push from the alternative PHP variants such as Facebook's HHVM.

-Last week Facebook put together a formal spec for the PHP, illustrating how they see themselves leading the way.
+Last week Facebook put together a formal spec for PHP, illustrating how they see themselves leading the way.

 [Facebook's PHP Formal Spec](https://github.com/php/php-langspec/tree/master/spec)

+## The Future

+If all of the rumblings from the web end up being true then this could really be a giant stride for the language and a massive benefit for us all, so fingers crossed from this corner.